DaanWillems/blog-site/content/posts/db-1.md

 Before starting with anything, it is important to determine the database requirements.
 Clear requirements can direct the design while also preventing unnecessary work.

-- Data written must be persistent (not lost on system restarts)
+- Data written must be persistent (not lost on system restarts).
-- The database must be crash resistant
+- The database must be crash resistant (Data must never be lost if the database reports that it's inserted, even if the system crashes during a write).
-- There should be some sort of schema to define what the data looks like
+- There should be a basic schema mechanism to define the structure of the data.
 - It must support: strings, integers and booleans.
-- It must support: Defining a primary key
+- It must support: Defining a primary key.
-- There should be a way of interfacing with the database (inserting, reading, updating and deleting data)
+- There should be a way of interfacing with the database (inserting, reading, updating and deleting data).
-- There should be a primary index to speed up finding data
+- There should be a primary index to speed up finding data.
-- The database should be optimized for quick writes
+- The database should be optimized for quick writes.

 Out of scope: